mogwai/nano/README.md

 Great for hacking on new ideas quickly and maintaining

-# Guidelines
+# Keep it Simple Guidelines:

 - Put related things in one file
 - functions over classes
-- Keep it simple
 - Keep the package dependencies low, copy and paste things (adding source links) is fine
+- Lock dependencies
+- Bleeding edge is ok if needed.

 # Installing (Debian Based)